 Cannabis Tax Audits and Litigation

-There’s currently a lack of clarity as to where the IRS will draw the line for the peripheral companies profiting off the cannabis industry.
-This means that any business involved will become a potential target for CIP, and as more tax audits roll out, penalties and fines will easily reach the millions.
+There’s currently a lack of clarity about where the IRS will draw the line for peripheral companies profiting off the cannabis industry.
+Any business involved can become a potential target for CIP, and as more tax audits roll out, penalties and fines will easily reach the millions.

 Substantiating your claimed expenses is about proof.
 Unfortunately, providing a copy of a bill or invoice isn’t enough.
-It only proves that you owe a certain amount of money, not that you’ve made the payment.
+It only proves that you owe a specific amount of money, not that you’ve made the payment.
 As proof, the IRS will accept:

 How a Marijuana Lawyer Can Help

 In truth, you won’t be able to navigate your tax audit or any legal repercussions that stem from it alone.
-An experienced marijuana lawyer will ensure that you receive the proper treatment during your cannabis tax audit, which will greatly reduce any possible income tax liability.
+An experienced cannabis lawyer will ensure that you receive the proper treatment during your cannabis tax audit, significantly reducing any possible income tax liability.